mgeduld/carolyngeduld/about.md

 "A truly unique and chilling account of a mass killing as seen through the eyes of many." -Sublime Book Review

 "TAKE ME OUT THE BACK is a taut, engrossing and talented debut novel that provides a mosaic of perspectives on a mental health horror story." -IndieReview
-### My Work in Progress

-"Who Shall Live: a Novel"

-Why are firstborn children disappearing from the Jewish Community in a small Indiana university town in the time of Covid-19?
-Are they hidden in the surrounding forest?
-Why are so many others in the Community suffering from the fates listed in an ancient Jewish poem, Unetaneh Tokef?

-"Oblivious: Stories of Racism and White Privilege"
 ### My Background

 I am a mental health professional in Bloomington, Indiana, originally from NewYork City.
 I have degrees from The City College of New York and Indiana University.